explodinglabs/jsonrpcclient/README.rst

     >>> server = Server('http://example.com/api', auth=('user', 'pass'))

-The above example uses *Basic Auth*.
+The above example uses Basic Auth.
 For more authentication options, see the `requests <http://docs.python-requests.org/en/latest/user/authentication/>`_ package which handles the authentication.